multiversx/mx-chain-go/dataRetriever/txpool/README.md

 #### Concurrency

-All backing map-like structures are **concurrent-safe**, and are also `sharded` (or `chuncked`) so that locking is local (as opposed to global) and precise.
+All backing map-like structures are **concurrent-safe**, and are also `sharded` (or `chunked`) so that locking is local (as opposed to global) and precise.
 Chunk affinity of items (transactions, senders) is decided using the [Fowler–Noll–Vo hash function](https://en.wikipedia.org/wiki/Fowler–Noll–Vo_hash_function).

 #### Snapshoting

 For both **transaction selection** and **eviction**, the `txcache.TxCache` uses a _data snapshotting_ technique.
 More specifically:

  1. at selection time, a snapshot of all the senders in the cache (sorted in _descending_ score order) is created.
 This snapshot is then iterated over and eligible transactions are thus selected from theoretically soon-to-be or possibly already stale data.
 In practice, this is not an issue, since snapshotting and selection are extremely fast operations.
  1. at eviction time, a snapshot of all the senders in the cache (sorted in _ascending_ score order) is created.
 This snapshot is then iterated over and senders are discarded (along with their transactions) as long as the high-load condition holds.
+Again, eviction is extremly fast.

 ### Cache capacity